-- EXCEPTION: Military commissary surcharges and container deposits required under state law may be paid with SNAP benefits, as described in Section II.
+Military commissary surcharges and container deposits required under state law may be paid with SNAP benefits, as described above.

 Sales Tax: Generally, sales tax may not be charged for items paid with SNAP benefits and SNAP benefits may not be used to pay a sales tax.
 Accepting SNAP benefits for sales tax, when prohibited, is a program violation.
 If a SNAP recipient uses a combination of SNAP benefits and cash or other tender to make a purchase, a firm may charge sales tax on the items paid with cash or other tender, though this tax may not be paid with SNAP benefits.

-EXCEPTION: Sales tax included in the shelf price of an eligible item may be paid with SNAP benefits in limited circumstances, as described in Section II.
+Sales tax included in the shelf price of an eligible item may be paid with SNAP benefits in limited circumstances, as described above.

 Retailer Policy and Management Division

 Supplemental Nutrition Assistance Program